 \section{Abstract}

-We present the unoriented version of the Schur and Bogomolov multiplier associated with a finite group $G$.
+We present the unoriented versions of the Schur and Bogomolov multipliers associated with a finite group $G$.
 We show that the unoriented Schur multiplier is isomorphic to the second cohomology group $H^2(G;\ZZ_2)$.
 We define the unoriented Bogomolov multiplier as the quotient of the unoriented Schur multiplier by the subgroup generated by classes over the disjoint union of tori, Klein bottles, and projective spaces.
-Disregarding the subgroup generated by the trivial $G$-bundle over the projective space, we show that the unoriented Bogomolov multiplier is a complete obstruction.
-This means that a free surface action over an unoriented surface equivariantly bounds if and only if the class in the unoriented Bogomolov multiplier is trivial.
-We show that the unoriented Bogomolov multiplier is trivial for abelian, dihedral, and symmetric groups.
-Because the group cohomology $H^2(G;\ZZ_2)$ is trivial for a group of odd order, there are plenty of examples where the usual Bogomolov multiplier is not trivial while the unoriented Bogomolov multiplier is trivial.
-However, we show that there is a group of order $64$ where the unoriented Bogomolov multiplier is non-trivial.
+We prove that the unoriented Bogomolov multiplier is trivial for abelian, dihedral, symmetric, and alternating groups.
+Since $H^2(G;\ZZ_2)$ is trivial for any group of odd order, there are numerous examples where the classical Bogomolov multiplier is nontrivial while its unoriented counterpart is trivial.
+Nevertheless, we exhibit a group of order $64$ for which the unoriented Bogomolov multiplier is nontrivial.